brook1167/week_2_data_warehouse/README.md

 - Redash: Redash is an open source web application.
 It’s used for clearing databases and visualizing the results.

-### Setup - Official Version
- (For the section on the Custom/Lightweight setup, scroll down)

  #### Execution